 - 3. BPA estimates the Balancing Reserve capacity amount needed to provide the capacity needed to cover the 99.7 percent planning standard using the long term planning process contained in Appendix A. - 4.
 If BPA determines that the Federal Columbia River Power System (FCRPS) cannot meet the incremental (INC) capacity amount consistent with the planning standard, BPA will use reasonable efforts to acquire capacity supplied by non-federal sources to meet the planning standard for INC capacity. - 5.
-If BPA determines that the FCRPS cannot meet the decremental (DEC) capacity amount consistent with the planning standard, BPA will not make any DEC balancing reserve capacity acquisitions unless BPA determines DEC balancing reserve capacity acquisitions are necessary to maintain system reliability.
+If BPA determines that the FCRPS cannot meet the decremental (DEC) capacity amount consistent with the planning standard, BPA will not make any DEC balancing reserve capacity acquisitions without discussing the need for such acquisitions with customers, unless BPA determines DEC balancing reserve capacity acquisitions are necessary to maintain system reliability.